 Dismantling of Equipment

-Theft/loss "....involving computing resources either attached to a LSU operated network or in a functional unit shall be reported immediately to the Network Operation Center (NOC)."
-Please refer to PS-114 (Security of Computing Resources) for additional information.
+Thefts of any equipment that stores data must be reported immediately to the Network Operations Center (NOC).
+Refer to PS-114 (Security of Computing Resources) for additional information.

 Movement of Inventory Property on Campus